caiyuanhao1998/Open-DiffusionGS/README.md

 ### Introduction
 This is an implementation of our work "Baking Gaussian Splatting into Diffusion Denoiser for Fast and Scalable Single-stage Image-to-3D Generation and Reconstruction
 ".
 The code and checkpoints here is a **re-implementation** and **re-training** and **differs** from the original version developed at Adobe.
 Our DiffusionGS is single-stage and does not rely on 2D multi-view diffusion model.
-DiffusionGS can be applied to single-view 3D object generation and scene reconstruction without using depth estimator in ~6 seconds.
+DiffusionGS can be applied to single-view 3D object generation with mesh exportation and scene reconstruction without using depth estimator in ~6 seconds.
 If you find our repo useful, please give it a star ⭐ and consider citing our paper.
 Thank you :)

 ![pipeline](img/pipeline.png)
 ![mesh](img/mesh.png)